petbrueck/sursol/README.md

 ===
-*Disclaimer: The commands are not affiliated, associated, endorsed by or in any way officially connected with the [Data group of The World Bank](https://mysurvey.solutions/) that developes the Survey Solutions software*
+*Disclaimer: The commands are not affiliated, associated, endorsed by or in any way officially connected with the [Data group of The World Bank](https://mysurvey.solutions/) that is developing the Survey Solutions software*

 *As noted above, no responsibility or liability for the correct functionality of the commands is taken!*